 LBCC Named Finalist for Prestigious Bellwether Award

-First time in College history to be a finalist for an award that recognizes the most innovative community colleges in the country
+First time in College history to be a finalist for an award for innovation

 Long Beach City College has been selected as a finalist for the prestigious 2019 Bellwether Award at the upcoming Community College Futures Assembly.
 The Bellwether Awards are the nation’s most competitive and prestigious recognition awards given to community colleges to recognize outstanding and innovative programs or practices.